mazwat/mazwat.github.io/making-circuits-lm.md

 ## From TinkerCAD to Arduino

-TinkerCAD is great for creating your initial wiring plan and testing in a simulated environment but it is essential that you start uploading your code to your real Arduino as soon as possible.
+TinkerCAD is great for creating your initial wiring plan and testing Arduino in a simulated environment but it is essential that you start uploading your code to your real Arduino as soon as possible.
 Hardware sometimes behaves differently when physically wired.

 [Download the Arduino IDE](https://docs.arduino.cc/software/ide-v1)